joansmiranda/joansmiranda/README.md

 ### Hi!
 I'm Joan 👋

--Undergraduate student in Economics at National University of San Marcos -
+-I'm a undergraduate student in Economics at National University of San Marcos.
+-My areas of interest are Macroeconomics, Monetary Economics, Development Economics, Times Series.

+### Forthcoming

+Create repositories on heterodox economic models, using R or Python language.
 <!--
 **joansmiranda/joansmiranda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.